This version of the SonarQube documentation is no longer maintained. It relates to a version of SonarQube that is not active.

 technicalDebt /(costToDevelop1lineOfCode * numberOfLinesOfCode)

-Where the cost to develop one line of code is predefined in the database (by default, 30 minutes, can be changed).
+Where the cost to develop one line of code is predefined in the database (by default, 30 minutes, Modifying technical-debt parameters).

 Example: